DeveloperXeno/Leafix-Official-Website/README.md

 ### 📄 Copyright

 Content and branding © 2026 Leafix Gardening.
 All rights reserved.
-Built by Mr Xeno for the Leafix Gardening Group.
+Built by Mr Xeno for the Leafix Gardening Group own by Rohan.